jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 Finally, it's important to remember that when you import a module all the code in that module will be executed.
 This includes both the declaration of any functions or variables exported from the module as well as any other code not contained in a definition.

-The JavaScript interpreter keeps track of which modules have been executed, so you can import the same module into multiple different files (each of which is also a module) without executing the code multiple times.
+The JavaScript interpreter keeps track of which modules have been executed, so you can import the same module into multiple different files without executing the code multiple times.
 This is important because if the module contained code that did something like writing to a database you can be sure the code will only execute once, so there won't be multiple writes to the database.

+### Defining A Module

+Any file that contains at least 1 `import` or `export` statement is a module.

 A file that is not an ES2015 module is treated as a script by the JavaScript interpreter, and its code executes in the global execution context.
 I'll explain execution contexts at the end of this chapter.

 ### The Input Function

-We've imported our `input` function as a named export from an ES2015 module:
+Create a new file in the `chapter03` folder and name it `input.js`.
+Then import the `input` function:

 ```js
 import { input } from "@jasonsbarr/simple-io";